 As a community, knowing where crime is happening and what types of crimes are being committed is the first step in doing something about it.
 Together we can act on this knowledge, work together to reduce and prevent crime and help create solutions.

-Crime prevention is the cornerstone that empowers us to live in a safe and healthy neighbourhood.
+Community Safety and crime prevention is the cornerstone that empowers us to live in a safe and healthy neighbourhood.
 When we take a look at the bigger picture and we all take the necessary precautions to prevent crimes from occurring to us, the ones we love, and our neighbours, we all win.
+If you would like to get involved and get in touch with someone representing our community please contact our Athlone Safety Director Rachel Ironmonger at email@example.com

 Crimes of Opportunity